Molecular Engineering of Synthetic Motile Systems towards Biological Environments

 - Interaction/communication in biological environments

-will be the goals of this ERC program.
-This will concentrate on three work packages built from five interconnecting projects.
+will be the goals of this ERC program and will concentrate on three work packages built from five interconnecting projects.

 Organic, inorganic catalysts, and biocatalysts based on multiple enzymes will be incorporated within asymmetric soft self-assembled structures to generate smart autonomous systems.
-These systems will be able to:
+These systems will be able to harvest different sources of energy from the surrounding environment and generate a feedback response.

 The final output of the program will be to develop an understanding of the directional movement of engineered synthetic motile systems studied from cellular levels to complex environments.